Blatter wins fifth FIFA term as challenger concedes

 Blatter’s future could yet depend on the reaction of FIFA’s major sponsors and stakeholders who have been deeply dismayed by the dawn arrests in Zurich on Wednesday of several FIFA officials and U.S. prosecutors announcing indictments of officials and companies.

-A senior U.S. Internal Revenue Service official said on Friday he thought there would be further indictments, the New York Times reported.

-“I‘m fairly confident that we will have another round of indictments,” Richard Weber, the chief of the IRS unit in charge of criminal investigations, was quoted as saying by the Times, but he would not identify the remaining targets of the investigation.

-One top sponsor, Anheuser-Busch, the maker of Budweiser beer, said after Blatter’s win that: “We expect the next FIFA presidency to resolve internal issues, install positive change and adhere to strong ethical standards and transparency.”
+One top sponsor, Anheuser-Busch, the maker of Budweiser, said after Blatter’s win that: “We expect the next FIFA presidency to resolve internal issues, install positive change and adhere to strong ethical standards and transparency.”

 Prince Ali, in his pitch for votes, had pledged an open, more democratic FIFA, saying: ”We have heard in recent days, voices which described our FIFA as an avaricious body which feeds on the game that the world loves.